mos3abof/mos3abof.github.io/content/blog/2026-05-15-comments-section-neon/index.md

 for bot protection, is also a Cloudflare product, so the server-side verification is a single internal API call.

-**GitHub Actions** for the export was the path of least resistance.
-I already have a deploy Action running on every push to `main`.
-Adding a second workflow that triggers on `repository_dispatch` with a `new-comment` event type cost about twenty lines of YAML.
+**GitHub Actions** for the build was the path of least resistance.
+The deploy workflow already runs on every push to `main`.
+I added `repository_dispatch` as a second trigger and inserted two steps before `zola build`: install the Python dependencies, run the export script.
+The workflow deploys on both triggers, so a new comment and a code push go through identical build paths.

-## The TOML loop
+## Bridging two worlds

 The bit that sounds strangest is regenerating static files every time someone leaves a comment.
 Why not serve comments from the database at request time?